-Involuntary Admission to a Mental Hospital in Arizona
+Involuntary Admission to a Mental Hospital

 When a person cannot take care of himself, the court appoints a conservator or guardian to make decisions for him.
 The conservator can act for and in the place of the ward.
 Can the conservator sign a petition for voluntary admission to a mental hospital in the ward’s name?
 In Pima County Public Fiduciary v.
 Superior Court, 546 P.2d 354 (1976) the Arizona Court of Appeals considered the issue.